Kaiser Ayreon IV

 In the final months of 1654, it became apparent that the Emperor of the Natopians, Nathan II, was missing along with the Natopian regent Christo Eucalyptos and the defence secretary Marco Lungo.
 The matter came only to surface after the Emperor had failed to assent to bills of the Frenzy, causing the Frenzy to investigate the matter.
 A court case and several resolutions later, Ayreon IV found himself appointed by the Frenzy in Nathan's place.
 He was immediately flown to Lindström to set up the regency.
 Because of a quirk or deficiency in Natopian law, Ayreon, at that point not even ten years old, was considered a legal adult in Natopia and needed no "adult" to supervise him in his official capacity.
-In practice however the Kaiser was accompanied by his tutors, a personal secretary, a Zonophore (a junior member of the Holodomatic priesthood serving as a "chaplain" or spiritual mentor to the Kaiser), and a close protection detail of sixteen Sentinels and was thus closely supervised.
+In practice however the Kaiser was accompanied by his tutors, a personal secretary, a Zonophore cleric (serving as a chaplain for the group and spiritual mentor to the Kaiser), and a close protection detail of sixteen Sentinels and was thus closely supervised.

 Landing in Lindström, he blundered into an impromptu press conference where he gave fielded questions with answers that displayed a remarkable degree of self-confidence, if not a certain level of naivety, before his handlers could breakup the press scrum that had gathered around the child.
 No sooner had he arrived to the Vista da Nada Palace, than a parcel was received at the palace including an anonymous letter stating the Emperor had been kidnapped along with the distinctive ears and thumbs of one who could not be anyone else but Eucalyptos.
 Ayreon immediately penned an imperial decree using the templates provided in the Natopian court.
 Among his first acts were to appoint Isabella Simrani-Kalirion to defence secretary and to begin an all-Natopian search for the emperor.
 As the abduction had gone unreported for months, Isabella promptly arrested the palace staff and replaced them with servants loyal to the House of Kalirion.